Dutch

 The name Dutch has 1 syllable and is pronounced d-UHCH, making it easy to pronounce and remember.

-Common nicknames for Dutch include Dut, Duy, and Dutie.
+Common nicknames for Dutch include Dut, Duy, Duie, and Dutkins.
 These shorter forms provide casual alternatives while keeping the elegance of the full name.